Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Conclusion

 \section{Conclusion}

-In this work, we utilized Mean Shift via Density Enhancement (MSDE) to develop a likelihood-enhancing framework for one-class anomaly detection in medical imaging.
-By combining self-supervised feature representations with density-based scoring, MSDE addresses a common limitation of conventional pipelines that treat latent feature spaces as fixed after feature extraction.
-Through an iterative neighborhood refinement process, the method shifts samples toward regions of higher local likelihood, producing feature distributions that are more amenable to Gaussian modeling and Mahalanobis distance-based anomaly scoring.
+In this work, we utilized \textit{Mean Shift-based Feature Refinement} to develop a likelihood-enhancing framework for OCC-based anomaly detection in medical imaging.
+By combining pretrained feature representations with density-based scoring, the proposed framework addresses a common limitation of conventional pipelines that treat latent feature spaces as fixed after feature extraction.
+Through an iterative neighborhood refinement process, the method shifts samples toward regions of higher local likelihood, producing feature distributions that are more amenable to Gaussian modeling and Mahalanobis distance-based anomaly scoring, while improving the separability of normal and anomalous samples in feature space without introducing any additional trainable parameters.

-Experiments across seven diverse medical imaging datasets indicate that MSDE achieves competitive and frequently state-of-the-art performance, obtaining the highest AUC on four datasets and the highest Average Precision (AP) on five datasets.
+Experiments across seven medical imaging datasets spanning five imaging modalities within the MedIAnomaly benchmark~\cite{CAI2025103500} indicate that the proposed framework achieves competitive and frequently state-of-the-art performance, obtaining the highest AUC on four datasets and the highest Average Precision (AP) on five datasets.
 In particular, the method demonstrated strong joint ranking and precision performance on the Brain Tumor benchmark, where both AUC and AP reached 0.981.
 In addition, sensitivity analyses using fixed hyperparameters across datasets suggest that the framework remains practically robust without requiring extensive dataset-specific tuning.

-From a computational perspective, MSDE operates on pre-extracted embeddings and relies primarily on approximate neighborhood search and lightweight iterative updates, making it substantially less demanding than reconstruction-heavy or diffusion-based approaches that require repeated image-space optimization or sampling.
-This makes the framework attractive for scalable deployment settings where efficiency is important.
+From a computational perspective, the proposed framework operates on pre-extracted embeddings and relies primarily on approximate neighborhood search and lightweight iterative updates, making it substantially less demanding than reconstruction-heavy or diffusion-based approaches that require repeated image-space optimization or sampling.
+Because it operates entirely on latent embeddings rather than raw images, the framework requires no retraining or architectural modification to the upstream feature extractor, making it directly applicable across imaging modalities and an attractive choice for modality-agnostic, scalable deployment settings where efficiency is important.

-Despite these encouraging results, the performance of MSDE remains dependent on the quality of the underlying feature extractor.
-As observed on the ISIC 2018 dermoscopy dataset, when initial embeddings provide limited separation between normal and abnormal patterns, the gains achievable through likelihood enhancement may be reduced.
-Thus, MSDE should be viewed as a complementary post-representation refinement strategy rather than a replacement for strong feature learning.
+As noted above, performance remains bounded by the quality of the underlying feature extractor, with ISIC 2018 dermoscopy the clearest example of this dependency accordingly, the framework is best viewed as complementary to, rather than a substitute for, strong representation learning.